CENUSA: Russia and the geopolitical costs of war – the "frozen conflicts" in Moldova and Azerbaijan

 |

-Moldova will suffer serious consequences, which may include a refugee or even humanitarian crisis, if, deliberately or accidentally, explosions occur at the military depot in Cobasna (20,000 tons of Soviet-era ammunition).
+Moldova will suffer serious consequences, which may include a refugee or even humanitarian crisis, if, deliberately or accidentally, explosions occur at the military depot in Cobasna (20,000 tonnes of Soviet-era ammunition).

 |